ofemiashiru/CI_MS3_MCC/README.md

 - Add and edit genre pages which are only accessible to admin user.

-Using Figma I created a conceptual flow chart of how users will navigate throughout the site
+Using Figma I created a conceptual flow chart of how users will navigate throughout the site.

 ![MovieCrazyClub ConceptualFlow Image](docs/data_models/conceptual-flow-chart.png)